windytan/redsea/README.md

 ```
 radio_command | redsea [OPTIONS]

--b, --input-bits       Input is an ASCII bit stream (011010110...).
+-b, --input-bits       Input is an unsynchronized ASCII bit stream
+                       (011010110...).

 -e, --feed-through     Echo the input signal to stdout and print
                        decoded groups to stderr.

 -E, --bler             Display the average block error rate, or the
                        percentage of blocks that had errors before
-                       error correction was applied.
-Averaged over
+                       error correction.
+Averaged over the last 12
-                       the last 12 groups.
-For hex input, this is
+                       groups.
+For hex input, this is the percentage
-                       the percentage of missed blocks.
+                       of missing blocks.

--f, --file FILENAME    Use an audio file as input.
+-f, --file FILENAME    Use an audio file as MPX input.
 All formats
                        readable by libsndfile should work.

 -h, --input-hex        The input is in the RDS Spy hex format.